ScaledMarkets/dabl/Roadmap/README.md

 In progress now: Implement version 0.4x beta release.

-Complete guides for adding adapters for additional repository types.
+Complete guide for adding adapters for additional repository types.

 Add behavioral tests to verify that all semantic rules are obeyed.